avdeshjadon/WebIn/readme.md

 ### Known Issues
 - None currently reported

-### Upcoming Features
-- [ ] Import/Export configuration
-- [ ] Dark mode toggle
-- [ ] Custom themes
-- [ ] Cloud sync option
-- [ ] Browser sync across devices
-- [ ] Extension shortcut customization in UI
-- [ ] Remember window position and size
-- [ ] App usage statistics
-- [ ] Folder/nested categories

----

-## ❓ FAQ

-**Q: Will this work on Firefox or Edge?**
-A: Currently optimized for Chrome.
-Firefox and Edge support may be added in future versions.

-**Q: Does WebIn collect any data?**
-A: No. All data is stored locally on your device using `chrome.storage.local`.
-Nothing is sent to external servers.

-**Q: Can I use my own icons?**
-A: Yes!
-When adding or editing an app, paste any image URL in the "Icon URL" field.

-**Q: Why aren't some favicons loading?**
-A: Some websites don't provide favicons or block external access.
-Use custom icon URLs for best results.

-**Q: How do I backup my configuration?**
-A: Currently manual backup isn't supported, but it's on the roadmap.
-For now, your data persists in Chrome's local storage.

----

 ## 📜 License

 This project is licensed under the **MIT License**.
 See the [LICENSE](LICENSE) file for full details.